C. Douglas Dillon: Career

 In 1938, he became Vice-President and Director of Dillon, Read & Co., a firm that bore his father's name (Clarence Dillon).
 After his World War II service on Guam, on Saipan, and in the Philippines, he left the United States Navy as Lieutenant Commander decorated with the Legion of Merit and Air Medal.
 In 1946 he became chairman of Dillon, Read; by 1952 he had doubled the firm's investments.

 Political career

 Dillon had been active in Republican politics since 1934.
 He worked for John Foster Dulles in Thomas E. Dewey's 1948 presidential campaign.
 In 1951 he organized the New Jersey effort to secure the 1952 Republican nomination for Dwight D. Eisenhower.
 He was also a major contributor to Eisenhower's general election campaign in 1952.

 President Eisenhower appointed him United States Ambassador to France in 1953.
-Following that appointment he became Under Secretary of State for Economic Affairs in 1958 before becoming Under Secretary of State the following year.
+Following his return he became Under Secretary of State for Economic Affairs in 1958 before becoming Under Secretary of State the following year.
+TIME reported that if Richard Nixon had won the presidential election of 1960 that Dillon was to be chosen as Secretary of State.